Mary Beale: Modern display

 Some of her work can be found on display in the Museum of the Home in London, though the largest public collection can be found at Moyse's Hall museum, in Bury St Edmunds, Suffolk.
 Beale was the subject of a solo exhibition in 1975, at the (then) 'Geffrye Museum' (since renamed as the 'Museum of the Home'), which transferred to the Towner Art Gallery in Eastbourne the following year.
 More recently (summer 2024), her work was shown in the 'Fruits of Friendship' exhibition at the Philip Mould & Co gallery in Pall Mall, the street where she lived and died.

+The National Portrait Gallery and Tate Britain have small collections of her work, not all of which is in display.